New workflows

 ../_images/icon_cite.svg Cite components & platform

-All components (plugins or packages used in the workflow) should be cited.
-If a publication does not exist, the download URL and the author of the component can be added in the Methods section.
-The specific platform used for running the workflow code should also be cited, especially in the case of Apple computers with varying chipset options.
+All components (plugins or packages used in the workflow) should be cited with the corresponding version.
+If publication does not exist, the download URL and the author of the component can be added in the methods section.
+The platform (including version) used for running the workflow code should also be cited, especially in the case of Apple computers with varying chipset options.

 TODO